-ADDRESS A23-16 A15-12 A11-8 A7-0 Security Register #1 00h 0 0 0 1 0000 Don't Care Security Register #2 00h 0010 0000 Don't Care Security Register #3 00h 0011 0000 Don't Care
+ADDRESS A23-16 A15-12 A11-8 A7-0 Security Register #1 00h 0001 0000 Don't Care Security Register #2 00h 0010 0000 Don't Care Security Register #3 00h 0011 0000 Don't Care

 The Erase Security Register instruction sequence is shown in Figure 45.
 The /CS pin must be driven high after the eighth bit of the last byte has been latched.
 If this is not done the instruction will not be executed.
-After /CS is driven high, the self-timed Erase Security Register operation will commence for a time duration of tsE (See AC Characteristics).
+After /CS is driven high, the self-timed Erase Security Register operation will commence for a time duration of tSE (See AC Characteristics).
 While the Erase Security Register cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
 The BUSY bit is a 1 during the erase cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
-After the Erase Security Register cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
-The Security Register Lock Bits (LB3-1) in the Status Register-2 can be used to OTP protect the security registers.
-Once a lock bit is set to 1, the corresponding security register will be permanently locked, Erase Security Register instruction to that register will be ignored (Refer to section 7.1.8 for detail descriptions).
+After the Erase Security Register Lock Bits (LB3-1) in the Status Register-2 can be used to OTP protect the security registers.
+Once a lock bit is set to 1, the corresponding security register will be permanently locked, Erase Security Register instruction to that register will be ignored (Refer to section 7.1.9 for detail descriptions).